tomzox/Python-Quota/doc/FsQuota.rst

 Get current usage and quota limits for blocks and files respectively, owned by the given user.
 The user is specified by a numeric UID.
-The result is a named tuple of type **FsQuota.QueryLimits**, so that members can be accessed via name as well as via indices:
+The result is a named tuple of type **FsQuota.QueryResult**, so that members can be accessed via name as well as via indices:

 0. **bcount**: Number of 1 kB blocks currently used by inodes owned by the user.